assylr/ADT-implementations/README.md

 # ADT-implementations
-Implementation for ADTs using C++ STL
+Implementation of Abstract Data Types using C++ STLs.
+ADTs that were implemented: stack, queue, set.